Simon stared blankly at the doctor’s pasty white face. This couldn’t be

 “Uh huh?”

 “It’s okay.
 You don’t have to want them too.
-It’s not like I’m going to be here long enough to procreate.”
+It’s not like I’m going to

 She hadn’t heard him admit his fate since that first day over the phone.

 Amber’s sigh of relief was audible.
-She hadn’t even been aware she’d been holding her breath.
+She hadn’t even been aware she’d

 “I just- I’ve always wanted a baby.
 Always.
 And I’ll never have one.

-She was crying now, there was no stopping the flood of tears that had been unable to flow for six months.
-The wrenching, gasping sobs from her corner of the truck were only masked by the less loud crying coming from the other side.
+of the truck were only masked by the less loud crying coming from the other

 “I don’t know.”